Now Accepting Applications!

-Readings and other elements of professional development and education are incorporated into the program to encourage interns to develop their skills and understanding of their work.
-Interns will also learn how to participate in and conduct on-camera interviews as apart of their training and are encouraged to participate in events and social gatherings hosted by the Independent Institute.
-All interns are encouraged to write original research or editorial pieces with an chance to be featured in Independent Institute publications.
+Readings and other elements of personal and professional development are incorporated into the program to encourage interns to develop skills and understanding of their work and free-market ideas.
+Interns are encouraged to participate in events and social gatherings hosted by the Independent Institute.
+All interns are encouraged to write original research or editorial pieces with a chance to be featured in Independent Institute publications.

-We make every effort to match prospective interns based on interests and future career goals.
+We make every effort to match prospective interns based on their interests and future career goals.

-Interns in the Acquisitions department assist in the review and assessment of scholarly manuscripts to be published as either a policy report or a book.
+Interns in the Editorial and Acquisitions department assist in the review and assessment of scholarly manuscripts to be published as either policy reports or books.
 There will be an opportunity to learn how editors and publishers acquire and build a list of new publications and assess relationships between manuscripts and marketplaces.
 You will gain insight into the workings of the broader landscape of the scholarly book publishing industry.
 Applicants should have strong analytical skills with a background in journalism, writing, or editing.

 Fundraising is crucial to the work of any public-policy institute.
 Development interns support our efforts to strengthen relationships with existing supporters and use innovative tools such as email and social media marketing to reach new ones.
 Applicants should be outgoing, show strong persuasive written and oral communication skills, and be able to work as part of a creative team committed to achieving results.